symfony/symfony-docs/validation.rst

 This is purely meant to make the configuration of the most common option of a constraint shorter and quicker.

-If you're ever unsure of how to specify an option, either check the API documentation for the constraint or play it safe by always passing in an array of options (the first method shown above).
+If you're ever unsure of how to specify an option, either check :namespace:`the API documentation for the constraint <Symfony\Component\Validator\Constraints>` or play it safe by always passing in an array of options (the first method shown above).

 Constraints in Form Classes